hashicorp/packer/website/source/docs/builders/openstack.html.markdown

 -   `user_data_file` (string) - Path to a file that will be used for the user data when launching the instance.

--   `config_drive` (boolean) - Whether or not nova should use ConfigDrive for cloud-init metadata.

 ## Basic Example: DevStack